Jeffreydne/social-network-api/README.md

 ## Code Example

-The three code examples below show how mongoose is used to implement various asopects of website funtionality.
+The three code examples below show how mongoose is used to implement various aspects of website funtionality.

 The following javascript snippet shows how a new thought is created using an app.post fetch request, and including various mongoose methods: